WillShirley1208/will/source/_posts/Kubernetes learn.md

 > in other words, **PVs are either statically provisioned** (manually created) or **dynamically provisioned via a PVC**.
 >
 > so Even if you manually create a PV, it won’t be useful until a **PVC binds to it**.

+- **PVs are global resources**: They can be used across namespaces.

 ### csi